 Thorough research commissioned by Italian bioplastics manufacturer Novamont shows that Mater-Bi, which is produced by the company, will completely biodegrade in the marine environment.
 Despite the presented evidence of Mater-Bi’s biodegradability, Novamont is, however, keen to stress that this is not an excuse for the improper disposal of Mater-bi packaging or bioplastics products in general.

 The marine biodegradability of Mater-Bi

 During a press conference in Rome earlier this month, the Italian company stated that that tests carried out by its own laboratories, the HYDRA Institute for Marine Science in Germany and the University of Siena, showed that Mater-Bi biodegradable bags biodegraded fully in the marine environment.
-These tests demonstrated that samples of Mater-Bi bioplastics biodegraded in the sea similarly to cellulosic materials (e.g. paper); with the speeds of biodegradation increasing as the size of the bioplastic pieces decreased.
-This means that small particles of plastic, called microplastics, created by the biodegradation of Mater-Bi are not persistent in the environment and fully biodegrade after 20-30 days.
+These tests demonstrated that samples of Mater-Bi fruit and vegetable bags biodegraded in the sea similarly to cellulosic materials (e.g. paper), they disappeared completely in a period of time ranging from less than four months to just over a year, with the speeds of biodegradation increasing as the size of the bioplastic pieces decreased.
+This means that small particles of plastic, called microplastics, created by the biodegradation of Mater-Bi are not persistent in the environment as they fully biodegrade after 20-30 days.

 A mitigation factor, not a permit for irresponsible behaviour